Source assessment

 # Text Analysis

-In order to decide if the source is relevant for your assignment, you will need to analyze the text to find out why it was written and the author’s purpose for writing it.
+In order to decide if the source is relevant for your assignment, analyze the text to find out why it was written, and the author’s purpose for writing it.
 You should look specifically at how the author conveys the material and results.

 - What findings does the researcher come to?